johnfedoruk/bangular/packages/docs/di/di_advanced.md

 ### ProtoInjector and Injector

 Often there is a need to create multiple instances of essentially the same injector.
-In Angular, for example, every component element type gets an injector configured in the same way.
+In Bangular, for example, every component element type gets an injector configured in the same way.

 Doing the following would be very inefficient.